 4.6 During the stay in the Netherlands for the SensUs event, teams are required to follow all safety rules set by the SensUs organization and the location of the SensUs Innovation Days.

 5. Intellectual property

-5.2.2 The SensUs organization is not involved in the securement of patent rights and does not cover any IP-related costs of the teams.
+5.2 If a participating team or its university wants to secure patent rights, it is their responsibility to do so.
+The SensUs organization is not involved in the securement of patent rights and does not cover any IP-related costs of the teams.

 6. Deadlines, changes, cancellation

-6.1 The SensUs organization reserves the right to impose consequences onto a team when it misses a deadline or it fails to follow the rules.
+6.1 The SensUs organization reserves the right to impose consequences onto a team when it misses a deadline, or it fails to follow the rules.

 6.3 The Rules and Regulations may be subject to change at the discretion of the SensUs organization.
 The participating teams will be informed about these changes.
 The latest version of the Rules and Regulations is available on the SensUs website.